kmecseki/Fluid-level-indicator/README.md

 # Fluid-level-indicator

-Fluid level indicator and flow meter with a numerical display, that changes color based on how full the fluid system is (in a stationary system).
-You can attach it to a tank to measure the fluid level or can be used to see when to add a pump.
+Fluid level indicator and flow meter with a numerical display, that changes color based on how full the fluid system is.

 There are two versions: straight pipe and cross pipe.